drscotthawley/DLAIE/README.md

 ## Lessons

 See the [Lessons](Lessons/) area.
-These go with the [companion videos on YouTube](https://www.youtube.com/playlist?list=PLobhwAFRfHjDLcvyy2nB75CzeDa7gLQ09).
+These go with [companion videos on YouTube](https://www.youtube.com/playlist?list=PLobhwAFRfHjDLcvyy2nB75CzeDa7gLQ09).